Ksaboor/OwlNote2.0/README.md

 # Motivation
-I was not satifed with my first attempt because with building this application my app.
+I was not satifed with my first attempt because with building this application my app and I wanted to
-I was also using a Client Framework that I did not want to use and did not understand.

 # Tech/Framework
 * Java 8
-* SpringBoot
+* SpringBoot 2.1.0
-* PostgreSQL
+* PostgreSQL 11
-* Vue.js
+* Vue.js CLI 3.0

 # Tests
 I see myself using Mockito to test my controllers and repositories package.

-# Contributors
+# How to run
+    mvn spring-boot:run